Air Fryer Arancini – Easy Italian Mozzarella Rice Balls

 They can be cooked from the fresh or frozen state in your air fryer.
 For frozen, add a few extra minutes to cooking time to account for the colder starting temperature.

-• You can skip browning the shallot and garlic if you don’t want to use the stove (but it adds more depth of flavor that way), or you can combine it with cooking your rice if you’re not using leftovers
+• You can skip browning the shallot and garlic if you don’t want to use the stove (but I feel it adds more depth of flavor that way), or you can combine it with cooking your rice if you’re not using leftovers

 • Beat your eggs before adding to the rice mixture to ensure they’re more evenly distributed